mlabs-haskell/hydra-auction-onchain/docs/spec.md

   -- ^ Price that the bidder bid to buy the auction lot.
   , bt'BidderSignature :: BuiltinByteString
-  -- ^ Bidder's signature (via bi'BidderVk . bt'Bidder) of the -- (ai'AuctionId, bt'BidPrice, bi'BidderPkh) tuple, -- authorizing a bid at that price to be placed in the auction -- and bi'BidderPkh to buy the auction lot if the bid wins.
+  -- ^ Bidder's signature (via bi'BidderVk . bt'Bidder) of the -- (ai'AuctionId, bt'BidPrice, bi'BidderAddress) tuple, -- authorizing a bid at that price to be placed in the auction -- and bi'BidderAddress to buy the auction lot if the bid wins.
   , bt'SellerSignature :: BuiltinByteString
   -- ^ Seller's signature (via at'SellerVk) of the
   -- (ai'AuctionId, bi'BidderVk) tuple,